-We have offered (and will continue to offer) groups on various topics including issues related to food and body image, coping with grief and loss, adult children of alcoholics, issues related to alcohol and drug use, relationships, stress management, coping with life transitions, and cultural diversity and interpersonal communication.
+We have offered (and will continue to offer) groups and workshops on various topics including issues related to food and body image, coping with grief and loss, adult children of alcoholics, issues related to alcohol and drug use, relationships, stress management, coping with life transitions, and cultural diversity and interpersonal communication.

 If a particular need arises on campus, we will organize a group on a particular subject area or for a particular group of students or staff members.
 Groups take place at CAPS or may be organized at another campus location.

 - Group can provide a space for you to work on interpersonal issues in the context of many supportive and reliable relationships.

 - Group therapy helps to establish a sense of belonging and connection that you may be seeking in your life.